 Higher annual fee.
-As per Citi, these upgrades may cost more starting after Sept.
-1, 2019.
-You will receive an official notice of any fee changes in April 2019.
-The fee may remain unchanged for Citigold and Private Bank clients.
+You now pay a $495 annual fee.
 You’ll also have to pay $75 for each authorized user you add to your card, up from the old $50 fee.

 Goodbye more value points.
 With the old card, you received 25% more value when you redeemed your points for air travel on the ThankYou.com website.
 But that perk is going away with the new card.